Nagelfar/RestaurantKata/README.md

 ### Guest experience - creating a pleasant visit

-Provides a menu with daily offers tailored to customers, which is compliant to the legal rules of the country.
+Provides a menu with daily offers tailored to customers, which is compliant with the legal rules of the country.
 A manager is in charge of the restaurant and designs the menu, which describes all the items served by the restaurant.
 Especially the manager is in charge of:

 - the menu, containing all of the items which are offered to a customer.
-  A item of the menu has a name, a nutrition information and a price.
+  An item on the menu has a name, nutrition information and a price.
-- to ensure the nutrition information is up-to-date with the ingredients served, details about them are retrieved from the cook.
+- to ensure the nutrition information is up-to-date with the ingredients served, and details about them are retrieved from the cook.
 - the cashier asks for current item prices when a bill is created.

 ### Table service - helping the guest at the table

-A waitress/waiter interacts with the guest, when they order items from the menu.
+A waitress/waiter interacts with the guest when they order items from the menu.

 - takes the order for several menu items from guests,
 - forwards the food order to the food preparation,